Ideas to Help You Date Your Sweetie All Year Long

-Rewind to January 2018 when my husband and I made a daring resolution to spend more time together.
+Rewind two years ago to when my husband and I made a daring resolution to spend more time together.
 Just the two of us.
 Once a week.

 It was a lofty goal, but each week we devised a plan and did what we could to stick to it.
 Everything from lunch dates when the kids were at school to morning coffee dates to a few special nights-on-the-town.